How Do I Submit a Building Permit Application Form?

 Do I Need to Post My Permit on a Window?

-No, however, it is necessary for each inspection that the set of approved stamped plans, calculations and the original Building Permit card be available to the Building Inspector at the time of each inspection.
-The inspector will check the actual construction against the approved plans and sign-off on the back of the Building Permit card.
-A Correction Notice will be issued if anything is noted that needs further attention.
+No, however, it is necessary for each inspection that the set of approved stamped plans, calculations and the original Building Permit job card be available to the Building Inspector at the time of each inspection.
+The inspector will check the actual construction against the approved plans and sign-off on the back of the Building Permit job card.
+A Correction Notice will be issued if anything is observed that needs further attention.

 Does My Contractor Need a License?